smrfeld/tsmixer-pytorch/README.md

 > To increase the model capacity, we modify the hidden layers in Feature Mixing by using W2 ∈ (H×C),W3 ∈ (C×H),b2 ∈ H,b3 ∈ C in Eq. equation B.3.1, where H is a hyper-parameter indicating the hidden size.

-i.e. in th feature mixing block, where there are two fully connected layers, the first projects the number of channels from C->H and the second from H->C.
+i.e. in th feature mixing block, where there are two fully connected layers, the first projects the number of channels from C->H and the second from H->C, where H is an additional parameter.

 > Another modification is using pre-normalization (Xiong et al., 2020) instead of post-normalization in residual blocks to keep the input scale.